codeKgu/Mice-Object-Detection/README.md

 ```
 [category number] [object center in X] [object center in Y] [object width in X] [object width in Y]
 ```
-To fix this there is a script in `python scripts\convert_to_yolo.py` which converts to the YOLO format
+To fix this there is a script in `python scripts\convert_to_yolo.py` which converts to the YOLO format.
+Change the paths `mypath` and `outpath` in `convert_to_yolo_.py`

+### Other files
+`change_classes.py` was used to change from two classes to one class.
+`rename_same.py` adds an extension to the file name for same file names.
+`rename.py` if ever files of the form cvrt-wM-06305.png.txt converts them to cvrt-wM-06305.txt

 ## Darknet Configuration
 Darknet needs you to tell it what images are going to be the test set and training set.
-To do this there `process.py` which takes images and plits up into a test and train set written to test.txt and train.txt.
+To do this there `process.py` which takes images and splits up into a test and train set written to test.txt and train.txt which is used by darknet.
+Furthermore, `process.py` is to be run in the same folder as the images.

 Next Darknet needs specific configuration files.
 Three files needs to be created.
 * `obj.data` in `\darknet\build\darknet\x64\data\cfg`which takes the following format